bugadani/Minty/docs/for_designers.md

-Miny Templating for template designers
+Minty for template designers
 ========
-This document describes the basics of the templating language provided by the Miny Templating library.
+This document describes the basics of the templating language provided by the Minty library.

 Outline
 --------